Make your vote count!

-The Pound Ridge Democratic Committee has announced its slate for Pound Ridge local offices for the November 2019 elections: Kevin Hansan for Town Supervisor, Alison Boak and Carla Brand for Town Board, Erin Trostle for Town Clerk, and Matthew Brotmann for Town Justice.
+The Pound Ridge Democratic Committee has nominated a full slate of candidates for the November 2019 local election: Kevin Hansan for Town Supervisor, Alison Boak and Carla Brand for Town Board, Erin Trostle for Town Clerk, and Matthew Brotmann for Town Justice.
 This slate of seasoned and first-time candidates is exceptionally qualified and dedicated to increasing the vitality of the Town, improving and modernizing resident services, and maintaining fiscal prudence.

 Kevin Hansan is running to serve his second term as Town Supervisor.
 Kevin has made tremendous progress during his first year in office.
 Highlights include securing county, state, and private funding to develop an engineering report detailing water/wastewater options for Scotts Corners; the formation of the Economic Development Committee to promote our businesses and the need to shop local; working with the Pound Ridge Partnership to create more community events including Food Truck Fridays; working with local realtors to attract more homebuyers to Pound Ridge; redesign and expansion of the Town website; and bringing both less expensive and sustainable energy options to the Town through the Community Choice Aggregation program.
 Kevin has also become one of the leading elected officials within Westchester County demanding NYSEG be more prepared, responsive, and communicative about the reliability of the electrical grid that powers our community.
 A resident of Pound Ridge since 1995, Kevin Hansan is also the founder and CEO of ImageWork Technologies Corporation, an information technology consulting firm.